 Last summer, my friend John and I decided to go see a movie at The Six Flags Mall.
 It’s now called Plaza Central, but I mean…they didn’t take down the six literal flags.
 So.
 Six Flags Mall it is.

 If you’re from here, you know it.
 It’s the forgotten Arlington mall.
 Well, it’s open…kind of.

 Everyone knows Tinseltown is still open for business if you’re in the need of $4 weekend matinees and don’t mind being surrounded by a metric ton of children.
 But much to my surprise, the mall itself appears to be open as well for the first time in years.
 After seeing Jurassic World, John and I decided to go exploring.

 Most of the storefronts inside the mall are like the image below.
 Completely empty storefronts unlocked and open to the public.
-Nearly all of them have signs indicating they are available for rent, and for how much.
+Nearly all of them have signs indicating they are available for rent, and for how much though.
 Most of them are in the 200-400 a month arena.
 The possibilities are limitless at that price range, as we’ll see later.

 The first storefront we actually went inside appears to have been a Victoria’s Secret in a past life.
 We took full advantage of the opportunity to be beautiful models.

 The only major thing to report from the Victoria’s Secret is that there was a beautiful chandelier limply swaying like a shot from a low budget horror film.
 The whole mall has that low budget horror vibe, and of course no low budget horror film is complete without random shards of glass seemingly everywhere.

 One of the most interesting elements at play in the Six Flags Mall in the summer of 2015 almost definitely has to be the inexplicable religious signage spread throughout the mall.
 These religious signs are presented in traditional retail sign holders, but instead of letting you know camisoles are 2 for $10 at the Wet Seal, these let you know judgement is at hand.
 And to get on your knees.